 “The performances help the children reduce their anxiety and stress, and strengthen the fathers’ sense of responsibility towards their children,’ says Bori.

-The male prisoners and their family members are mainly Roma people living in deep poverty.
+The project also supports Roma families, who are disproportionately affected.
 In cooperation with other civil society organisations, the project train volunteers who keep in contact with the inmates’ families and hand out donations to the families in need.

 To date, more than 100 children has received support through the project.
 Among the 50 inmates who participated in the project, only two returned to prison within the first six months of release.